jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 3.00 on the 0–3 scale**, which implies that preCICE exceeds this requirement.

-Representative PoC comments were:
+Representative PoC comments are:
-- “There is a list of existing solvers that have preCICE adapters available.
+- There is a list of existing solvers that have preCICE adapters available.
 Further, there is a preCICE FMI runner, so any model that implements FMI can be coupled to other models using preCICE.
-If a model does not implement FMI, some coding will be necessary to couple using preCICE.”
+If a model does not implement FMI, some coding will be necessary to couple using preCICE.

 From a technical perspective, considering preCICE's architecture and features:
-- For this requirement, preCICE does not directly implement orchestration-level features, but can be a building block when combined with external scripts, workflow tools, or a dedicated orchestrator.
+- preCICE has quite a few official adapters (for eg. openFOAM, nutils, Fluent, etc.) but it also has a lot of community maintained adapters.
+This means, to couple with these tools, no work other than creating the precice-config, is required.

 ### Overall Assessment